VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. egrep -v "bin" /etc/passwd : Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 15. egrep ^[[:alpha:]] /etc/ssh/sshd_config - Display all lines of the file /etc/ssh/sshd_config starting with a letter
 16. tr A Z | c e: Replace all characters A and c from input to Z and e respectively
+17. tr -d C | tr -d c :- a script that removes all letters c and C from input